rochus-keller/LeanQt/Readme.md

 - scripting, quick stuff
 - opengl, direct2d, directfb
 - qml
+- graphics effects
 - accessibility (requires dbus)
 - wacom tablets
+- gestures
 - all not mentioned add-ons
 - ios, winrt, wince, android, blackberry, nacl, vxworks, haiku

 ### Other differences to original Qt

 - QMimeData and QTextBoundaryFinder belong to the gui module, not the core module
+- QEasingCurve belong to the widgets module, not the core module

 ### How to build the Oberon+ command line compiler version with LeanQt